oracle/python-cx_Oracle/doc/src/user_guide/bind.rst

 Binding Multiple Values to a SQL WHERE IN Clause
 ================================================

-To use an IN clause with multiple values in a WHERE clause, you must define and bind multiple values.
-You cannot bind an array of values.
-For example:
+To use a SQL IN clause with multiple values, use one bind variable per value.
+You cannot directly bind a Python list or dictionary to a single bind variable.
+For example, to use two values in an IN clause:

 .. code-block:: python